 - In 2013 alone (the last year of the 20-year study period), speed limit increases contributed to at least 1,900 deaths.

 - These fatality estimates are likely conservative, as a number of states have continued to elevate their speed limits since 2013 (with at least five states in the U.S. now having speed limits set as high as 80 mph).

 Commenting on this study and its findings, lead study author and IIHS vice president of research and statistics, Charles Farmer, has explained that:

 Since 2013, speeds have only become more extreme, and the trend shows no sign of abating… We hope state lawmakers will keep in mind the deadly consequences of higher speeds when they consider raising limits.

 What do you think of this study and its findings?
 Has this inspired you to be more careful about complying with posted speed limits?
 Tell us what you think on Facebook & Google+.

-At Chappell, Smith & Arden, we know that no amount of money can ever erase the impacts of serious or fatal traffic accidents.
+At Chappell Smith & Arden, P.A., we know that no amount of money can ever erase the impacts of serious or fatal traffic accidents.
 We are also aware, however, that financial recoveries can be pivotal to helping injured people and/or families during these challenging times, as compensation can provide them with the resources necessary to cover medical bills, funeral costs, etc. That, in turn, can be the key to helping survivors reclaim their lives.